Watch: Waterfall gushes at RAK's Jebel Jais as heavy rains, lightning hit parts of UAE

 Rains in Qusais.
 KT Photo: Suresh Pattali

-A video taken by KT journalist Edwin shows heavy rains over Sharjah's Rolla area as gusts of winds blow under a cloudy sky.
+A video taken by KT journalist Edwin show heavy rains over Sharjah's Rolla area as gusts of winds blow under a cloudy sky.

 The Met also issued a yellow alert for rough seas, with fresh winds expected to reach 45 km/hr and wave height reaching 6 ft in Oman sea from 1.50pm until 9pm on Sunday.